 I have been able to run over finish lines in football stadiums, baseball stadiums, sport arenas, run through ancient ruins, and in dozens of other places that many people may never get to enter.
-Some marathons even finish inside of Olympic Stadiums!
+Some marathons even finish inside of Olympic Stadiums (like my Stockholm Marathon on 2022)!
 Other marathons let you run over bridges that pedestrians never get to cross.

 These are just some of the unique experiences that marathon runners get to enjoy!